vandreleal/slickhub/README.md

 ### `npm run deploy`

 Builds the app for production to the `build` folder and then deploy to the Github Pages branch `gh-pages`.<br>
-After deployed the app will be available at https://vandre.leal.github.io/github-explorer